PROFINET® Quick Start Guide on MPLAB® Harmony v3

 To create a BIN file, use post-build commands by navigating to Project Properties and then selecting Building.

-Enable the Execute this line after build option and enter the following command.
+Enable the Execute this line after build option and enter the following command:

 ${MP_CC_DIR}/xc32-objcopy -O binary ${DISTDIR}/${PROJECTNAME}.${IMAGE_TYPE}.elf ${DISTDIR}/harmony.bin

-Click on Apply, then close the Property window:
+Click Apply, then close the Property window:

 Right-click on the project and select Clean and Build to build the project.